PanosBous/vlan_creation_python/README.md

 While developing this project, I obtained a deeper understanding on:
   1. object oriented programming and how this could implement in networking
   2. netmiko library
-  3. json and yaml structures and how these work in networking
+  3. json and yaml structures and the usage networking